Home » The Portugal D7 Visa

 Getting your legal residency, however, is only half the battle.
 You also need to know how to keep it.

 After five continuous years living in Portugal with a D7, you’ll become eligible for permanent residency or even Portuguese citizenship.
-Full dual citizenship will require basic Portuguese language skills (just enough for daily interactions), but permanent residency doesn’t have a language requirement.
+Full dual citizenship will require basic Portuguese language skills, but permanent residency doesn’t have a language requirement.

 Learn about becoming a Portuguese citizen here.